Do you have Scots-Irish heritage?

-The Scots-Irish are one of the most fascinating groups that Americans have descended from - they're some of the original American immigrants and their culture has had a huge impact on the country.
+The Scots-Irish are some of the original American immigrants and their culture has had a huge impact on the country.
 What's more, Scots-Irish ancestry is full of fascinating family stories.

-Many people do not realize they're Scots-Irish - this group came to America very early, and settled in parts of the country where most people simply define their heritage as "American" more than anything else.
+Many people do not realize they're Scots-Irish.
+This group came to America very early and settled in parts of the country where most people simply define their heritage as "American".

 Here's a map that shows areas of America with the greatest proportion of reported Scots-Irish ancestry: